 The due date calculator will then calculate the exact date the baby will be due, as well as other important events such as the date of implantation, when the baby will start moving and dates for important tests like amniocentesis, ultrasound, or glucose screen.

 What is the last menstrual period (LMP)?

-The LMP is your last menstrual period.
+The LMP is the date of the first day of your last menstrual period.
 It is the first day that your last menstrual cycle began.
+It is the first day that you see bright red blood, not just a little brown spotting.
+You should keep tack of your LMP each month, either elctonically, online, or at home in a calendar.
 That is the date you use when entering the LMP.

 Am I ovulating?

 If you don't know the exact date of ovulation, then use our ovulation calculator to the approximate first day of your last menstrual period in a 28-day cycle.
 If your cycles are longer or shorter than 28 days, then the day of ovulation may change, and this calculator takes that into consideration when calculating your estimated due date.